 Whenever a member and a Provider of ADvantage services cannot agree about a service, or about the appropriate frequency, duration or other aspect of the service, or disagree about a behavior/action of the member, or of the provider, and either the CDA/CM, the provider or the member, or the member's family or authorized representative, believe that the disagreement poses a significant risk to member health or safety, the CDA/CM uses the ADvantage Risk Management process to resolve the disagreement.
 If the behavior/action of the CDA/CM is in dispute, the MSU uses the ADvantage Risk Management process to resolve the disagreement.
 A description of the ADvantage Risk Management process is on file with the State Medicaid Agency.
-The description of the ADvantage Risk Management process, parties to include in the process, timeline for process resolution, an evidence-based evaluation process to determine risk to member health and safety, requirements for a consensus agreement on "reasonable acceptable risk", and process documentation forms including requirement for a summary statement of resolution agreement and actions to be taken.
+The description of the ADvantage Risk Management process includes guidelines and criteria for: determining circumstances under which to invoke the process, parties to include in the process, timeline for process resolution, an evidence-based evaluation process to determine risk to member health and safety, requirements for a consensus agreement on "reasonable acceptable risk", and process documentation forms including requirement for a summary statement of resolution agreement and actions to be taken.

-✓ Waiver Service Coverage.
+Waiver Service Coverage.
 Information and assistance in support of participant direction are provided through the following waiver service coverage(s) specified in Appendix C-1/C-3 (check each that applies):